Porgramming-Hero-web-course/batch-4-assignment-1-nazim1971/blog-2.md

-Sure!
-Here's a revised version that includes type definitions before the code examples:

----

 **Understanding async/await in TypeScript**

 In TypeScript, `async/await` makes asynchronous code look like regular, synchronous code, making it easier to understand and maintain.
 An `async` function always returns a Promise, and `await` can only be used inside an `async` function.